revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

   </details>

   ---
-17. What is the difference b/w "is" and "==" in python?
+17. What is the difference between "is" and "==" in python?
 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)
 <details><summary> <b>Show Answer</b> </summary>

-The first difference b/w both is that, 'is' operator is an Identity operator, whereas '==' is an comparison operator. 'is' operator is used to check whether both operands belongs to same location or not in the memory.
-On the other hands '==' is used to check whether both the operands have same value or not.
+'is' operator is an Identity operator, whereas '==' is a comparison operator.
+'is' operator is used to check whether both operands belongs to same location in the memory.
+On the other hand, '==' is used to check whether both the operands have same value.
   </details>

  ---